aoneill2-stat6250/hello-world/README.md

 # hello-world
-Stat 6250
+Stat 6250 Spring 2017

 Anne here.
-I am a long-distance cyclist and have completed solo bike trips to Canada through Banff-Jasper National Park, and across South Korea from Pusan to Gwangju, as well as around Japan, from Shimonoseki to Nagasaki and over Aso San.
+I am currently a middle school math teacher and in the MSBA program.
+I am hoping to change career paths to analyzing educational data.